Sketchplanations

 Explaining one thing a week in a sketch

-The cobra effect illustrated with the intention to reduce the cobra population and a bounty for dead cobras leading to cobra farming and cobras escaping.
+What is the cobra effect explained example showing the intention to reduce the cobra population and a bounty for dead cobras leading to cobra farming and cobras escaping.
 A nice example of unintended consequences.

 The cobra effect